Transports publics de la région lausannoise

-Transports publics de la région lausannoise, often abbreviated simply to TL, are the main operator of public transport in Lausanne and the wider agglomeration.
+Transports publics de la région lausannoise, often abbreviated simply to tl, are the main operator of public transport in Lausanne and the wider agglomeration.
 As of 2012, TL operates a network of 10 trolleybus routes, 25 conventional bus routes and two métro lines, using more than 290 vehicles.
-TL operate weekend night services and demand responsive transport.
+TL operates weekend night services and demand responsive transport.

 History

 The history of the company is linked to the local railways.
 The origins can be traced back to the Lausanne–Ouchy Railway - a former funicular, which operated with several changes until 2006.
 That route was closed to make way for the new Métro line.

 Switzerland's first funicular

 Lausanne was reached by the railway in 1858, but Lausanne railway station was built neither in the town centre nor in the port of Ouchy.
 Lausanne city authorities moved to connect the station to both these districts, and the Federal Council granted a concession to run a railway line between Lausanne and Ouchy in 1871.

 The line was built by the Lausanne-Ouchy (LO) Railway Company, established in 1874, as a funicular - the first in Switzerland.
 Service began on the line on 15 March 1877, and on 5 December 1879 a separate line from Lausanne station to the town centre, the Lausanne-Gare (LG) was commissioned, meaning both districts were connected to the station.